aminphysicsandmetaphysics-glitch/Trade-Signal-bot.101/README.md

    python app.py
    ```

-4. Open http://127.0.0.1:5000 in your browser and fill in your API ID, API hash, session name, source channels and destination channel.
+4. Open http://127.0.0.1:5000 in your browser and fill in your API ID, API hash, session name, source channels and destination channels.
 Click **Start Bot** to begin forwarding.

 ## Deploying to Render